Can Dogs Eat Hush Puppies? Vet Reviewed Nutrition Facts & Suggestions

 Beef or Chicken Liver

-Liver is a rich source of many essential nutrients such as amino acids and essential fatty acids, vitamins and minerals such as vitamins A, B6, B12, C, and D, riboflavin, niacin, folate, zinc, iron, antioxidants, and many more, all crucial for your dog’s health.
-Both chicken liver and beef liver can make a tasty treat for your dog, in moderation and definitely not every day.
+The liver is a rich source of many essential nutrients such as amino acids and essential fatty acids, vitamins and minerals such as vitamins A, B6, B12, C, and D, riboflavin, niacin, folate, zinc, iron, antioxidants, and many more, all crucial for your dog’s health.
+Both chicken liver and beef liver can make a tasty treat for your dog, in moderation and not every day.
 The reason for this is the high content of vitamin A in the actual liver.
 If your dog consumes this vitamin too frequently or in overly large amounts, it can lead to signs of toxicity.
 Also, liver is best served boiled or baked as hydrolyzed liver treats because raw liver carries the risk of bacterial contamination that can lead to food poisoning in both you and your dog.

 Fish